python-rope/ropemacs/README.txt

 -------------------

 Rope can propose and automatically import global names in other modules.
 But this feature disabled by default.
-Before using them you should add::
+Before using it, you should add::

   (setq ropemacs-enable-autoimport 't)